billkarsh/SpikeGLX/Markdown/DevTab_Help.md

 (4,1,2), they would get logical probe #s: (2,2,2)=0, (2,3,1)=1, (4,1,1)=2,
 (4,1,2)=3.

-Likewise, slot by slot, the table assigns each Onebox a zero-based logical ID number, independently of the probes.
+Likewise, slot by slot, the table assigns each OneBox a zero-based logical ID number, independently of the probes.

->**SpikeGLX uses the zero-based logical ID's of probes and Oneboxes EVERYWHERE:**
+>**SpikeGLX uses the zero-based logical ID's of probes and OneBoxes EVERYWHERE:**
 >
 >* Lines of tables.